kargam0167/kargam0167.github.io/_pages/about.md

 2012-2019: Scandinavian Airlines, Stockholm
 <div></div>
-Consumer Insights Analyst Projects
+Consumer Insights Analyst
 <div></div>
-Worked with analysis of large datasets and leveraging insights to multiple stakeholders, customer life cycle activities, A/B testing, and scoring.
+I worked with the analysis of large datasets (primarily MS SQL) and leveraged insights to multiple stakeholders and customer life cycle activities, performing A/B testing and activity scoring (churn scoring, purchase power scoring, etc.)

+2011-2012: Scandinavian Airlines EuroBonus, Stockholm
+<div></div>
-2011-2012: Scandinavian Airlines EuroBonus, Stockholm Key Account Manager, Loyalty & Partnerships
+Key Account Manager, Loyalty & Partnerships
+<div></div>
-I have worked with leading brands such as American Express and MasterCard, conducting business cases and revenue analyses of loyalty solutions.
+I worked with leading credit card product brands such as American Express and MasterCard, conducting business cases and revenue analyses of their airline cobrand loyalty solutions.

 2007-2011: Nordnet Bank AB, Stockholm
+<div></div>
 Consumer Insight Manager
+<div></div>
 I worked on customer retention activities, the customer life cycle, segmentation of the target markets, web campaigns, and data analysis.
 I was keen on customer surveys, data-driven communication, and target audiences.

 2000-2004: TXL AB, Stockholm
+<div></div>
 Customer Support Manager
+<div></div>
 I have worked with CRM solutions, customer support of music retail sales systems Rocks Records and Mix Skivor, and web administration.

 ![Workflow]({{site.baseurl}}/images/09-1.jpeg)

-My academic records show I hold an MS in Business Administration from Stockholms University and a Bachelor in International Relationships from Plekhanov Russian Economic Academy.
+As for my academic records, I hold an MS in Business Administration from Stockholms University and a Bachelor in International Relationships from Plekhanov Russian Economic Academy with a Ph.D. in Communication Sciences underway.

-Returning to academia in 2019, I spent several years researching social media, collecting and understanding their metadata, and spotting trends that help us understand behavior changes.
-This research led to several published papers and formed my Ph.D. in Communication Sciences from the Lusofona University of Lisbon.
+Returning to academia in 2019, I spent several years researching unstructured text on social media (primarily Python 3), collecting and understanding metadata, identifying research questions, and understanding how communication affects behavior changes.
+This research led to four scientific papers, which formed my Ph.D. in Communication Sciences from the Lusofona University of Lisbon.

 <div class="gallery-box">
   <div class="gallery">